dougbutner/web-4/README.md

 ### Degradation of Biokeys
 **Biokeys** are generated from a **range of biometric values**.
 This range of values can be expanded over time based on specific, well researched paths.
 The effect is, instead of having one hashed biokey for eternity, the generation process will create a set of biokeys from an increasingly **wide range of data**.
 This concept may be needed to keep people in control of their accounts as they age.
 There is considerable work to be done to develop this concept, as each data type has its own considerations and complications.

 In this case, as time goes on, someone attempting to prove their individuality would have to spend a lot **more effort** to run the algorithms against their collected biodata, and the data **precision** needed to match the person's identity is actually **lower**.
-This is one example of **fidelity change**; others can make it more expensive to change a record from the past, make it harder to find out the ID of a voter, or even limit a past state's effect on the future of a blockchain.
+This is an example of increasing information entropy lowering **information fidelity**.
+Other examples can make it more expensive to change a record from the past, make it harder to find out the ID of a voter, or even limit a past state's effect on the future of a blockchain.

 ## Proceed with Caution
 While the inclusion of this concept into web 4 may seem **unnecessary** at the moment, it is another guarantee of the privacy that is needed for many **social applications**.
 Philosophically, degradation of information also fits in with the general web 4 desire to reflect [systems in nature](https://en.wikipedia.org/wiki/Second_law_of_thermodynamics).

-Before moving on, I do wish to stress the modularity of web 4, and that this (perhaps the most radical idea presented) is not going to fit into every web 4 system, nor should it.
-This idea will find its usefulness when it is time, and should NOT be adopted without clear reasoning.
+Before moving on, I do wish to stress the modularity of web 4, and that this (perhaps the most radical idea presented) *is not going to fit into every web 4 system*, nor should it.
+This idea will find its usefulness when it is time, and should ***NOT*** be adopted without clear reasoning.

 ___
 # 4

 ___
-# Geo-Social Systems: Geotribes + Geodomains
+# GeoSocial Systems: Geotribes + Geodomains

-Collaborative geo-social systems are always happening everywhere humans live.
+Collaborative geosocial systems are always happening everywhere humans live.
 Currently, we are collectively deciding what direction we should be moving as a society, from representative governments, to social media.
 However, human growth in the past few centuries has been focused on technological improvements rather than social improvements.
 [3] To harness the power of the information age for the collaboration of humans, web 4 should be used to enhance, introduce, and replace current structures that organize our societies.

-> Web 4 proposes that systems based in time token are the most apt to create and improve existing social layers.
+> Web 4 proposes that geosocial systems based in time token are the most apt to create and improve existing social layers.

-## What is a Geo-Social System?
+## What is a GeoSocial System?

-A geo-social system is something that affects people (**social**) at a given bounded area (**geo**).
-We will introduce a model to create a bounded geo-social system on blockchain
+A geosocial system is something that affects people (**social**) at a given bounded area (**geo**).
+We will introduce a model to create a bounded geosocial system on blockchain.

 ## Concepts